dansleboby/ZoomPHP-sdk/docs/Api/DashboardsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$webinar_id = "webinar_id_example"; // string | The webinar ID or webinar UUID.
+$webinar_id = 'webinar_id_example'; // string | The webinar ID or webinar UUID.
 If given the webinar ID it will take the last webinar instance.
-$type = "live"; // string | The webinar type.
+$type = 'live'; // string | The webinar type.

 try {
     $result = $apiInstance->dashboardWebinarDetail($webinar_id, $type);